seyed0123/assembly_fans/README.md

 .STACK 100H
 .DATA

-;The string to be printed
+; The string to be printed
 STRING DB 'Put your text here', '$'

 .CODE